mlBhanuYerra/mlbhanuyerra.github.io/_posts/2018-02-19-Clustering-K-means.md

   \end{cases}
 $$
 <br>
-<li>Step 3. <b>M Step</b>: Re-estiamte the cluster centroids based on the assignment of data points to the clusters from E step.
+* Step 3. <b>M Step</b>: Re-estiamte the cluster centroids based on the assignment of data points to the clusters from E step.
 $$
 \boldsymbol\mu_k\,=\,\frac{\sum_{n}\,r_{nk}\mathbf{x}_n}{\sum_{n}\,r_{nk}}
 $$
-<li>Step 4.
-Evaluate the distortion measure $J$ and check for convergence.
+* Step 4.
+Evaluate the distortion measure $$J$$ and check for convergence.
 If not converged, repeat from step 2.